ORCHID: Fairness-Aware Orchestration in Mission-Critical Air-Ground Integrated Networks: System Model and Problem Formulation

-To model realistic resource contention within each UAV cell, we assume that the bandwidth $B$ is shared equally among the associated users (e.g., via Time Division Multiple Access, TDMA).
-Thus, the achievable data rate for user $e_m$ is given by:
+To model realistic resource contention and mitigate intra-cell interference, we assume an \textit{Orthogonal Frequency Division Multiple Access} (OFDMA) scheme within each UAV cell.
+To facilitate rigorous mathematical optimization, we apply a continuous relaxation to the discrete subcarrier allocation.
+Let $\omega_{n,m}(t) \in (0, 1]$ denote the continuous fraction of bandwidth $B$ allocated to user $e_m$ by UAV $u_n$, subject to $\sum_{e_m \in \mathcal{G}_n(t)} \omega_{n,m}(t) \leq 1$.

+Furthermore, we assume a uniform power spectral density allocation, meaning that the transmit power is distributed proportionally across the allocated bandwidth.
+Specifically, the power and the thermal noise allocated to user $e_m$ are $\omega_{n,m}(t) P_n(t)$ and $\omega_{n,m}(t) N_0 B$, respectively.
+Since the fraction term $\omega_{n,m}(t)$ cancels out in the SNR calculation, the achievable data rate for user $e_m$ can be formulated as:

+For the baseline reinforcement learning environment, we adopt a standard equal bandwidth allocation strategy to isolate the performance gain of our spatial trajectory and load balancing orchestration.
+That is, we set $\omega_{n,m}(t) = 1/K_n(t)$, yielding the operational data rate:

-This formulation explicitly captures the impact of traffic congestion: as a UAV serves more users (i.e., increasing $K_n(t)$), the per-user data rate decreases.
-Consequently, the network must inherently balance between maximizing signal strength (proximity) and minimizing service congestion (load balancing) to maintain service quality.
+This formulation explicitly captures the impact of traffic congestion: as a UAV serves more users (i.e., increasing $K_n(t)$), the per-user data rate strictly decreases.
+Consequently, the network must inherently balance between maximizing signal strength (proximity) and minimizing service congestion (load balancing).
+More importantly, defining $\omega_{n,m}(t)$ as a continuous variable establishes the fundamental mathematical basis for our rigorous fairness analysis using the bargaining matching game in Section~\ref{sec:theoretical_analysis}.